B-tronics/tic-tac-toe/README.md

 # tic-tac-toe

-A simple tic-tac-toe game using vanilla JS.
+A simple tic-tac-toe game using vanilla JS..